 Radiation Permit Validity

 A permit is valid as long as the conditions in the permit are fulfilled and there is a need for radioactive materials in the laboratory.
 In some cases, a PI may need a radiation permit for a specified period of time.
 At the end of that time, the permit should be deactivated in accordance with Section 2.4 of the Radiation Safety Manual.
-If no radioactive material usage is planned for several months or more, the PI should request that the permit
+If no radioactive material usage is planned for several months or more, the PI should request that the permit be deactivated.

 A permit can be amended at any time, e.g., to include additional types or quantities of radionuclides.
 To do this, the PI sends a written request describing the desired change to DRS.
 DRS evaluates the change.
 If the amendment is approved, the RSO authorizes the new permit, and a copy is sent to the PI.
 Additional signatures are not required.